 - Bake for ten more minutes.

-Make sure to get the specific details from our recipe card found at the end of this post.
+Make sure to get the specific details for this easy twice baked potato recipe from the recipe card found at the end of this post.

 What to Do With Leftovers